raspberrypilearning/the-big-minecraft-piano/worksheet.md

 - Alter your Sonic Pi script, so that it uses different synths.
 You can find more at [Getting Started with Sonic Pi]()

 - Add a few LEDs into a breadboard, and you can make them light up when the keys are pressed.
 Or maybe the piano keys could change colour when they are stepped on.

+- It's a little difficult to differentiate between the white keys at the moment.
+Could they be redrawn as a different coloured tile, each time they are played?